All Episodes

 This is what they're proposing, Bill.

-They want to eliminate the electoral college, so New York, New Jersey, and California will pick every president.
+They want to eliminate the Electoral College, so New York, New Jersey, and California will pick every president.

-Uh then, of course, they want to stack the Supreme Court.
+Then, of course, they want to stack the Supreme Court.

 Then they're going to have a 70% top marginal tax rate for individuals, 90% for corporations.